 This guide on one week in Tuscany may contain affiliate links.
 This means I receive a small fee if you book via this post.
 At no extra cost to you.

-They tend to cram a load into their travels so don’t feel you have to tick off all of these things, if you’re relatively active I’m sure you’ll be able to manage it all.
-They prefer to stay in good value 3 or 4 star hotels and eat at local restaurants which they research intensively before booking, making their travels very affordable.
+We tend to cram a load into our travels so don’t feel you have to tick off all of these things.
+If you’re relatively active I’m sure you’ll be able to manage it all.
+For this trip we were staying in good value 3 or 4 star hotels and eating at local restaurants making this Tuscany itinerary very affordable.

 List of Contents